crosswalk-project/crosswalk-website/README.md

 The rest of the content is served from static files that are generated as part of the development cycle, described in the Workflow section (above).

+In addition, you will need to enable the cURL extension for PHP.
+This is used by the gfm.php script to perform HTTP requests for pages from the Crosswalk wiki.
+Enable it by editing the `php.ini` file for the PHP installation and adding this line (there should be several other `extension` lines in `php.ini` already, so add it after those):

+    extension=php_curl.dll

 ## Server configuration

 To host the Crosswalk website, the following needs to be done on the server: